jemiluv8/interview-templates/FRONTEND_INSTRUCTIONS.md

-- Complete the auth page by sending the form data to the relevant api endpoint in the backend api
+- Complete the auth page by sending the form data to the relevant api endpoint in the backend api.
+On success navigate to a page that informs user that login has succeeded.
+Show error messages on the form

 - Create a page to do CRUD on todo's
   - a list view to list todos